box/developer.box.com/content/guides/tooling/cli/quick-start/5-powershell-script-templates.md

 #$LocalUploadPath = "./OnboardingLocalUpload"
 ```

+### Uploading from a local drive

 The script is also shows the example of uploading a folder structure directly
 from the local file system.
-If you want to try that, you should update the following.

-Set the location of the local folder to upload:
+If you want to try that, set the location of the local folder to upload:

 ```bash
 #Onboarding Folder Structure: Set either path build off JSON or directly